Quasimoto: History

 In 2005, Quasimoto dropped The Further Adventures of Lord Quas which featured M.E.D. and MF DOOM.
 The album cover features a reference to Frank Zappa's debut album, Freak Out!, a picture of super-producer J Dilla, and a picture of Wild Man Fischer, who is also referenced in one of the songs.
 The voice of Melvin Van Peebles is sampled on several tracks from both albums.

-In June 2013 they released the compilation album Yessir Whatever, a collection of 12 tracks made over a roughly 12-year period.
+In June 2013, the compilation album Yessir Whatever was released.
+It was said to be "a collection of 12 tracks made over a roughly 12-year period," however there were no new Quasimoto recordings made after the year 2005.
 Some tracks were released on rare and out-of-print vinyls while others were previously unreleased, being mixed and mastered for the first time specifically for the compilation.

-In 2016, Quasimoto announced an album and tour the next year via a post from their Instagram.
-However, as of 2023, no album has been released.

 Influences

 In an interview, Madlib said that the atmosphere and sound on the Quasimoto albums owe much to the work of Alain Goraguer on the soundtrack of La Planète sauvage.
 An early Quasimoto video features excerpts from the film, and the song "Come on Feet" contains a sample from its soundtrack.